Dioptas/Dioptas/Documentation/integration.rst

 *Clear*:
     Deletes all currently loaded overlays.

-The list of overlays shows several items to represent an overlay.
+The list of overlays shows several widgets representing the state of each individual overlay.
 The first checkbox controls if the overlay is visible in the graph.
 The colored button shows the overlay color.
 Clicking on it will pop-up a color-chooser dialog where the color for this overlay can be changed.
 The name of an overlay is by default its filename, but it can also be changed by double-clicking the name in the overlay list.